Employer of Record Denmark

 Payroll in Denmark runs on a monthly basis.
 It’s required by an employer to obtain recent tax information from employees every month.
 A tax card is a digital document that contains deductions and the updated tax rate of an employee.
 It’s required by employers to update monthly payroll information to the Danish tax authorities site to report the current month’s details and to pay withheld taxes.
 Employees should be provided with payslips each month mentioning payout details.
 It’s a mandate to keep payroll reports for up to five years.

 Payroll Tax in Denmark

 In Denmark, the Danish tax authority is called SKAT (Skatteforvaltningen) and all the systems available are in Danish only.
-In Denmark, the corporate tax rate is 22%, VAT is 25%, sales tax rate is 25% and withholding taxes in the range of 22-27%.
-The employees are required to pay national, health, state tax (total 51.95% approx.), municipal tax (28% as of 2015), social security tax (8%) on an annual basis.
+In Denmark, the corporate tax rate is 22%, VAT is 25%, the sales tax rate is 25%, and withholding taxes are in the range of 22-27%.
+The employees are required to pay national, health, and state tax (total 51.95% approx.), municipal tax (28% as of 2015), and social security tax (8%) on an annual basis.
 Social security is financed by taxes and social security contributions, where the contributions can be up to 8,000 DKK yearly.
 There is no payroll tax to be paid besides the companies conducting VAT-excused activities.
-There are also allowances like personal allowances, transport allowances, employment concerned allowances that help take some weight off the taxpayer’s shoulders.
+There are also allowances like personal allowances, transport allowances, and employment concerning allowances that help take some weight off the taxpayer’s shoulders.